cardonator/mkpasswd-docker/README.md

-# whois-docker
+# mkpasswd-docker
-An Alpine based Whois docker image
+The smallest docker container to run mkpasswd